ashwin-r11/cmts-py/README.md

 ---

-# 📖 cmts.py – Interactive Linux Command Cheatsheet
+# 📖 cmts-py – Interactive Linux Command Cheatsheet

-`cmd.py` is your go-to interactive terminal assistant, designed to quickly show you the **most useful Linux commands** or let you explore any command’s **man page** in a clean, colorful way.
+`cmd-py` is your go-to interactive terminal assistant, designed to quickly show you the **most useful Linux commands** or let you explore any command’s **man page** in a clean, colorful way.

 It works like a lightweight `fzf` for man pages — making it easier to refresh your memory without searching online every time.